Fate/Strange Fake: Secondary characters

 Clan Calatin is the codename of a group of magi police officers serving under Orlando, granted various Noble Phantasms created by Caster.

 John Wingard is one of the officers, and after having his right hand cut by Jester Karture, Alexandre Dumas gives him an artificial hand that has a built-in dagger coated in Hydra venom.
-During the battle with Alcides, Dumas decides to make John into a hero, and uses his second Noble Phantasm, Musketeers' Masquerade, to greatly empower John, allowing him to fight on par with Alcides.
+During the battle with Alcides, Dumas decides to make John into a hero, and uses his second Noble Phantasm, Musketeers' Masquerade, to empower John, allowing him to fight on par with Alcides.